tokangas/sdk-nrf/samples/nrf9160/sms/README.rst

    :local:
    :depth: 2

-The SMS sample demonstrates how you can send and receive SMS messages with your nRF9160 device.
+The SMS sample demonstrates how you can send and receive SMS messages with your nRF9160-based device.

 Overview
 ********

-The SMS sample registers for SMS service within the nRF9160 modem.
+The SMS sample registers the nRF9160-based device for SMS service within the nRF9160 modem using the :ref:`sms_readme` library.
+The sample requires an LTE connection.

-The sample will send SMS when it starts if recipient phone number is set in configuration.
+When the sample starts, it sends SMS if a recipient phone number is set in the configuration.
-Then, it will receive all SMS message and print out information about them including the text that is sent.
+The sample then receives all the SMS messages and displays the information about the messages including the text that is sent.

+The maximum size of the AT command response defined by :option:`CONFIG_AT_CMD_RESPONSE_MAX_LEN` might limit the size of the SMS message that can be received.
+This parameter is defined in the :ref:`at_cmd_readme` module.
+Values over 512 bytes will not restrict the size of the received message as the maximum data length of the SMS is 140 bytes.

 Requirements
 ************